jonraem/scala-winner-picker/README.md

 4. Add the content you wish to parse from to <code>parseable.txt</code>.

-I have supplied a template parseable text file <code>parseable.txt</code> in the project folder which contains a list of different fruits.
+I have supplied a template parsable text file <code>parseable.txt</code> in the project folder which contains a list of different fruits.
 You can change the content of the text file as you see fit.
 The program parses the lines in the text into an array of <code>String</code> variables so make sure the items you want to pick something from are each separated by a new line.